State of the climate: Summer 2021 sets new high for average land temperature

 The exceptional temperatures in 2021’s summer were not uniformly hot.
 Some regions saw records shattered, while others were closer to average – though a few regions also saw cooler-than-average temperatures.

-The map below – from Berkeley Earth – shows summer 2021 temperatures across the globe.Map of summer (June, July, August) average land surface temperatures provided by Berkeley Earth.
+The map below – from Berkeley Earth – shows 2021 temperatures across the globe for June to August.Map of summer (June, July, August) average land surface temperatures provided by Berkeley Earth.

-The Northwestern part of North America, Eastern Europe, the Middle East, Northern Africa, and Siberia all experienced exceptionally warm summer temperatures.
+The northwestern part of North America, eastern Europe, the Middle East, northern Africa and Siberia all experienced exceptionally warm temperatures.
 China, sub-Saharan Africa, South America and Australia were modestly above average, while parts of Central America and India were below average.
-(The average being defined as the 1951-1980 baseline period used by Berkeley Earth).
+(The average being defined as the 1951-80 baseline period used by Berkeley Earth).

 Carbon Brief has analysed records from six different research groups that report global surface temperature records: NASA; NOAA; Met Office Hadley Centre/UEA; Berkeley Earth; Cowtan and Way; and Copernicus/ECMWF.